Hi there! Thanks for your interest in writing a guest blog for HubSpot. We're glad you're here.

-The award-winning HubSpot Marketing Blog has over 215,000 subscribers and attracts more than 2M monthly visits, and we're always looking for more brilliant contributors to join our ranks.
+The award-winning HubSpot Blogs have over 7 million monthly visits, and we're always looking for more brilliant contributors to join our ranks.

 If you have exceptional writing and/or design skills and would like to share your expertise with a large audience of marketers, growth hackers, and business owners, we'd love to hear from you.

-Please take some time to review this entire page -- it should answer any question you have about what kind of content we're looking for and how the submission process works.
+Please take some time to review this entire page — it should answer any questions you have about what kind of content we're looking for and how the submission process works.

 The Bare Essentials for Every Post We Publish

 Successful guest contributions are comprehensive, data-driven, and interesting posts that teach our readers something new about the world of business.
 While we tend to skew toward content about specific marketing tactics, that's not all we talk about.

 We're also interested in publishing any topic that marketers care about, which includes things like hiring, team development, job hunting, writing, design, math, and larger internet trends, among other things.

 We also look for a few things in everything we publish:

 Original concepts, compelling arguments, and high-quality writing.
 We will not republish anything that's been published elsewhere.

 Article reflects the writing style/tone of the Marketing Blog.
 We aim to be casual, yet helpful, and typically we stay away from buzzwords and jargon.